 When you’re getting a quote, carriers may ask you if you’ve filed any boat claims in the past five years or received any DUIs or felonies in the last 3-5 years.

 Is Boat Insurance Required?

 Boat insurance is only required in three states (Arkansas, Utah and Hawaii), but some marinas require you to have liability coverage to store your boat.
-Also, if you’re financing your watercraft with a loan, the lender typically requires you to have boat insurance to protect the investment in case of disaster.
+Also, if you’re financing your watercraft with a loan, the lender typically requires you to have comprehensive boat insurance to protect the investment in case of disaster.
 A lender will usually want you to cover your boat for its full value.

 With an investment as large and valuable as a boat, it seems like common sense to protect it from things out of your control.
 Even if coverage isn’t required, insurance for your boat is a wise move.